 - Many Home Depot, IKEA, and Lowes stores provide free CFL recycling.

-- Smaller, more localized outlets such as Ace Hardware, TrueValue, Menards, Orchard Supply, and Aubuchon Hardware are offering CFL recycling services, usually at no cost, either on their own or as part of utility-run programs (see below).
+- Smaller, more localized outlets such as Ace Hardware, True Value, Menards, and Aubuchon Hardware may offer CFL and fluorescent tube recycling services – typically at no cost – either on their own or in association with utility-run programs (see below).

 - Utility-run collection programs exist throughout or in parts in many states.
 Operated by utilities or efficiency partnerships, these programs pay for the CFL recycling and recruit local retailers to offer collection.